Harish8622/Autogluon-Kaggle-Ride-Sharing/.ipynb_checkpoints/Project-Report-checkpoint.md

 This project aims to predict **bike rental demand** using machine learning models trained with **AutoGluon**.
 The dataset is sourced from the **Kaggle Bike Sharing Demand competition**, which includes features such as **weather conditions, timestamps, and seasonal effects**.
 The goal is to minimize **RMSE (Root Mean Squared Error)** and identify the best-performing model.

 ## 2️⃣ Feature Engineering Approach
-The datetime column was engineered to create two new features `hour` and `month`, to provide more granularity in the time based features
+The datetime column was engineered to create new features to provide more time-based information when training the model.

 ### **🔹 Step 1: Adding Time-Based Features**
 - Assumed **time-related features** (e.g., `hour`, `month`) could improve predictions.